fable-compiler/fable-compiler.github.io/docsrc/communicate/js-from-fable.md

 ### Type safety with Imports and Interfaces

 To use code from JS libraries first you need to import it into F#.
-For this Fables uses [ES2015 imports](https://developer.mozilla.org/en/docs/web/JavaScript/reference/statements/import), which can be later transformed to other JS module systems like `commonjs` or `amd` by [Babel](https://babeljs.io/docs/en/plugins#modules).
+For this Fable uses [ES2015 imports](https://developer.mozilla.org/en/docs/web/JavaScript/reference/statements/import), which can be later transformed to other JS module systems like `commonjs` or `amd` by [Babel](https://babeljs.io/docs/en/plugins#modules).

-There are two ways to declare ES2015 imports in the Fable: by using either the **Import attribute** or the **import expressions**.
+There are two ways to declare ES2015 imports in Fable: by using either the **Import attribute** or the **import expressions**.
 The `ImportAttribute` can decorate members, types or modules and works as follows:

 ```fsharp
 // Namespace imports